kCox96/hasthebeastbeenfed/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm start` for the node backend.

+## Technology Stack

+- Angular 11: Front end framework.
+Business logic is handled within the framework using Typescript.
+- NodeJs and Express: Create the server and connection to database.
+- MongoDb: Data retention.
+- Slack: Team communications.
+- Github: Version control.

+## Work Approach

+- Agile (include evidence of tickets)?
+- Introduce feature freeze at some point?
+- Merge reviews to prevent breaking main
+- Weekly reviews

 ## User Authentication